cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

 Summarizing: please do not use Scala, and certainly not if not using the JVM is an option in your organization.
 There are nicer ways to spend your life.
-Type inference, in my opinion, starts to look more and more like a hard AI problem and therefore it won't be fixed.
+Type inference, in my opinion, starts to look more and more like a hard AI problem and therefore it won't be fixed any time soon.
 In the meantime, if you really want a compiler to check your work, use something that allows you to opt-in; various languages support optional typing and allow you to, for example, run your tests for